For Educators and Researchers

 The Anatomy Bequest Program can provide a variety of different types of medical education and research support.
 More information on the support services offered can be found here.

 The Anatomy Bequest Program works to try to make it easy for educators and researchers to do the right thing while keeping an ethical and legal framework in place to protect the public’s trust in our program and maintain respect for the donor and his or her family.

 Here is a sample of a few policies the Anatomy Bequest Program has in place:

 The Anatomy Bequest Program only supports requests from within Minnesota unless special circumstances warrant an exception and with the additional permission from the donor’s next-of-kin or authorized person.

-The Anatomy Bequest Program audits each facility requesting use of human remains prior to release of the tissue.
-All tissue must be returned the Anatomy Bequest Program for final disposition.
+The Anatomy Bequest Program audits each facility requesting use of human remains prior to release of the human anatomical material.
+All human anatomical material must be returned the Anatomy Bequest Program for final disposition.